Lexus GS: 1997–2000

-2000–2004
+2000–2005

 A facelift in 2000, for the 2001 model year was the only major design change of the second generation GS.
 There was a slightly revised grille, revised tail lights, and subtly tinted headlamps on the front end.
 Xenon headlamps became standard equipment with the V8 engine and optional on six-cylinder cars.
 More interior wood trim was added, and steering wheel shift buttons were added to the GS 300.
 The V8 engine also received a 0.3-liter increase in displacement, so the model designation changed to GS 430 (Toyota type code UZS161).
 Peak power was unchanged, but torque increased to 325 lbft.
 The GS 430 took 5.7 seconds to go from 0–60 mph.

+The Aristo was the last production car that used the twin turbocharged 2JZ-GTE motor, continuing 3 additional years after the Toyota Supra, the only other vehicle featuring the 2JZ-GTE, was discontinued in 2002.

+SportDesign package

-Also in 2000, Lexus added a limited production GS 300 "SportDesign" edition for North America, featuring the sport suspension from the GS 430, wider tires, and polished alloy wheels.
-The SportDesign interior added perforated leather upholstery along with brushed aluminum and dark stained walnut trim.
-For the third quarter of 2001, production of the GS 300 SportDesign was limited to a run of 3,300 units (vs. 25,000 annual GS sales annually).
-Production of the SportDesign continued through to the end of the design cycle in 2004.
+For the 2002 model year, Lexus offered a limited production GS 300 "SportDesign" package for North America; this performance/trim package offered the GS 300 the same firmly-tuned suspension and "L-tuned" steering ECU module that were both standard equipment on the GS 430, along with a rear lip spoiler and polished alloy wheels.
+Other features include special badging, titanium-like HID headlamps, and a chrome grille.
+The SportDesign package interior-wise added perforated leather upholstery, uniquely branded door sills along with brushed aluminum and dark stained walnut trim.
+A version of the SportDesign that included Navigation with a Mark Levinson sound system was also offered.
+The SportDesign trim package was offered from the 2002 through 2003 model years.